Andrezascientist/analyzing_crime_los_angeles_case_study/README.md

 ### 8) Friday has the highest crime frequency among weekdays

-Among weekdays, **Friday** has the highest crime frequency, followed closely by **Thursday** and **Wednesday**, indicating a gradual increase in crime activity as the week progresses.
+Among weekdays, Friday records the highest number of reported incidents, followed by Thursday and Wednesday.

-The differences across weekdays are relatively modest, indicating that reported crime is distributed throughout the workweek rather than being concentrated on a single day.
+The differences across weekdays are relatively modest, indicating that reported crime is distributed throughout the workweek rather than being concentrated on a single day

 ### 9) Crime distribution varies across victim descent and gender